babdbtc/cashu-marketplace/README.md

 # Marketplace

-A privacy-first Tor marketplace with Cashu ecash payments and Nostr identity.
+A marketplace with Cashu ecash payments and Nostr identity.

 ## Overview